JHathway/M5StickCPlus_GettingStarted/README.md

 ![](images/PlatformIO_Tab.PNG)

-Open the tab and select either *Create New Project* or *Home*.
+Open the tab and select either *Create New Project* or *Open*.
 From here you can create a new project and give it a name.

 ![](images/PlatformIO_NewProject.gif)